-If a court decree states that both parents are responsible for the dependent child's healthcare expenses or healthcare coverage, the provisions of "Dependent Child - Parents Not Separated or Divorced" (the "birthday rule") above shall determine the order of benefits.
+If a court decree states that both parents are responsible for the dependent child's healthcare expenses or healthcare coverage, benefits are determined as if the parents are not separated or divorced (see paragraph 3.b. above).

-If a court decree states that the parents have joint custody without specifying that one parent has responsibility for the healthcare expenses or healthcare coverage of the dependent child, the provisions of the "birthday rule" shall determine the order of benefits.
+If the court decree states that the parents have joint custody without specifying that one parent has responsibility for the healthcare expenses or healthcare coverage of the dependent child, benefits are determined as if the parents are not separated or divorced (see paragraph 3.b. above).

-3. For a dependent child covered under more than one plan of individuals who are not the parents of the child, the order of benefits shall be determined, as applicable, under the "birthday rule" as if those individuals were parents of the child.
+For a dependent child covered under more than one plan of individuals who are not the parents of the child, the order of benefits shall be determined under paragraph 3.b. or 3.c. above, as applicable, as if those individuals were the parents of the child.